pekkis/hardcore-react-training/README.md

   -What about TypeScript
 - Linting
 - Testing
-  - Mocha, Chai and Enzyme
+  - Mocha, Chai, Sinon and Enzyme

 ## Howto